1. Home

-In this blog, we’ll explain how to ensure that when you bid, it is for the correct reasons and how to maximise your success.
+In this blog, we’ll explain how to ensure that when you bid, it is for the correct reasons and in a manner that maximises your success.

 Internal Pre-Qualification: The Most Important Stage of Any Bid

 An internal pre-qualification process is essential to deciding whether to respond to an opportunity and ultimately ensure long-term successful bidding.
-Whilst it would appear to be time spent for no immediate gain, proper pre-qualification can save you hours of wasted time and resource later on.
+Whilst it would appear to be time spent for no immediate gain, proper pre-qualification can save you hours of wasted time and resource.

 Pre-qualification ensures you don’t bid for contracts you can’t win; causing stress on your team without positive outcomes, and potentially causing you to miss other, more suitable opportunities.